 Visual Guide: How to Twax a Joint

-If you prefer your joints to hit even harder and burn slower, we suggest you ‘twax’ them.
+If you prefer your joints to hit even harder and burn slower, I suggest you ‘twax’ them.
 What is twax you ask?
 As defined by the originator, @TWAXGang, to twax is “to apply hash/concentrates to the inside, outside, or tip of your rolls/bowls in any way shape or form”.
 As cannabis extracts have become more readily available with recent legal changes, so has their application on and within joints.
 If your state isn’t so cannabis friendly, don’t fret; you can use the kief in your grinder or the rosin tech to create your own concentrate.
 Here are some helpful tips when twaxing for the first time:

 Option 1: Apply Inside